personalrobotics/EyeRecTooPupil/README.md

 ## Running

+Now, actually build EyeRecToo (qmake with QT and the .pro file, and then the standard make command).

 Once you’ve finished the above, you just need to add the locations of your openCV and libjpeg-turbo to your $LD_LIBRARY_PATH environment variable.
 You also need to run the built EyeRecToo executable with **sudo** so libusb can actually read the USB device names- otherwise, things won’t work.